robin4a4/fullkit/README.md

 # Fullkit

-An collection of packages to allow a django-like experience with fullstack javascript.
+A collection of packages to create a Django-like experience with fullstack javascript.

 ## Get started